ybanens/digital-tools/index.md

 To start with, why not start by putting a number on your own digital toolbox?
 Take a moment to estimate how many digital tools you use in your research workflow.
 Once you have come up with a number, click the button below to see where you stand in relation to other researchers.

+{% capture text %}
-{% include modal.md button="Show me" color="info" title="Show me the average number of tools used by other researchers" text="The average number of digital tools in a researcher's toolbox is 22.
-If you count your word processor, image program, notes program, email app and so on, you can see that this is actually a realistic number!" img="https://ybanens.github.io/digital-tools/images/tool-freq-dist.png" %}
+The average number of digital tools in a researcher's toolbox is 22.
+If you count your word processor, image program, notes program, email app and so on, you can see that this is actually a realistic number!

+{% include figure.html img="tool-freq-dist.png" alt="Alt text" caption="Histogram of number of tools used by researcher" width="75%" %}

+{% include modal.md button="Show me" color="info" title="Show me the average number of tools used by other researchers" text=text %}

 ---